 International Students

 Prospective students who are not legal citizens of the United States and are planning to enter the U.S. on an F-1 visa will need to submit the following required documentation no later than the stated deadlines, for consideration of acceptance to Cisco College.
-Please submit all documents, including the $100.00 (USD-US dollar) application fee, in one packet.
+Please submit all documents In one packet.

 COLLECT AND SUBMIT ALL ITEMS IN ONE PACKET TO: